Margaret Morse: Personal life

 In 1982, during her time at Vanderbilt, Morse was a participant in the Third International Institute for Semiotic Studies where she learned theory on the signs and symbols of communicative behavior.

 In 1984, Morse took a computer graphics course at the Academy of Art, San Francisco, that inspired her to take interest in digital production and research.
-This course, along with the acquisition of an Apple Macintosh computer would be the catalyst for her seminal work, Virtualities (“Television Graphics and the Virtual Body: Words on the Move,” 1998).
+This course, along with the acquisition of an Apple Macintosh computer would be the catalyst for her seminal work, Virtualities ("Television Graphics and the Virtual Body: Words on the Move," 1998).

 In 1990, Morse attended the Cyberthon event, which was focused around virtual reality and was a large influence on her work in Virtualities.

 Between 1990 and 1995, Morse followed SIGGRAPH, ISEA and Arts Electronica as well as being in attendance at the ZKM Center.

-Prof. Morse has recently spent time researching collaborations in art discourse and practice, as well as exploring cultural changes in Eastern Europe between 1989–2009.
-Other recent writing projects include a monograph on Leni Riefenstahl's “Triumph of the Will” and a book titled “Art and the Other Senses.”
+Prof. Morse spent time researching collaborations in art discourse and practice, as well as exploring cultural changes in Eastern Europe between 1989 and 2009.
+Other writing projects included a monograph on Leni Riefenstahl's "Triumph of the Will" and a book titled "Art and the Other Senses."